John Tackaberry: Writing career

 About 1943 he was in Los Angeles writing briefly for Horace Heidt, Jack Carson and eventually landed a plum job with the Jack Benny radio show which, at the time, was the number one show on the air.
-He wrote for Benny from about 1944 until approx 1958.
+He wrote for Benny from about 1944 until 1961.
 In 1946 he wrote the lyrics for a song called Pickle In The Middle With The Mustard On Top.
 This song was written as part of a comedy routine on the Benny show.
 However, it became number one in the country for two weeks.
 He is also credited on the TV series Shower of Stars (1954) and Ford Star Jubilee (1955).
+After leaving Benny's show, Tackaberry later wrote for The Joey Bishop Show.

 Personal life

 John Tackaberry died at St. Joseph's Hospital in Burbank, California and is buried at Forest Lawn Cemetery in Glendale, California.
 He was married twice.
 The first time for seventeen years to Ellen Terry Tackaberry (née Newman) (deceased 1997) and the second time to Elizabeth Tackaberry (deceased 2004).
-He is the father of two children, Stace Tackaberry (1942-2017) and Terry Louise Tackaberry Norton (1943–2008).
+He is the father of two children, Stace Tackaberry (1942–2017) and Terry Louise Tackaberry Norton (1943–2008).